xXG0DLessXx/shapes-inc-telegram-bot/README.md

 *   `/start`: Displays a welcome message.
 *   `/help`: Shows this help message, including available tools and free will status.
-*   `/newchat`: Clears the current conversation history with the bot, starting fresh.
-(Note: Shapes.inc often manages its own context.
+*   `/newchat`: Clears the current conversation history with the bot for the current chat/topic, starting fresh.
+(Note: This does not work because Shapes.inc manages its own context.
 Standard Shape commands like `!wack` might be more relevant for resetting context on their end).
+*   `/activate`: (Groups/Topics only) Make the bot respond to every message in the current group (general chat) or specific topic.
+*   `/deactivate`: (Groups/Topics only) Stop the bot from responding to every message in the current group/topic, reverting to default behavior (mentions, replies, free will).
 *   `/imagine <prompt>`: (Experimental) Generates images based on your prompt using Bing Image Creator.
 Requires `BING_AUTH_COOKIE` to be set and `BingImageCreator` library to be functional.
 *   `/setbingcookie <cookie_value>`: (Admin-only) Updates the Bing authentication cookie.
 Restricted to users listed in `ALLOWED_USERS`.